RafatAiub/DentiCare-/README.md

+# DentiCare is the website based on provide efficient dental care to the patients

+The live sites of this project deploy in [Firebase Deploy](https://denticare-feb16.web.app)

+## Different Features
+ * Email and password Authentication
+ * Google and Github Verification
+ * Different Routes with different paths
+ * Login and Registration pages
+ * Only verified user can get services

+ ## Technology Which are used
+ * ReactJs
+ * React Routes
+ * Firebase Hooks
+ * Bootstrap 5
+ * Tostify

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).